M. N. Miller’s 2019 Year In Film

 15. Paris is Us

 Unfairly characterized as muddled by some, Vogler’s film has the feel of an almost Malick romance for millennials that won’t connect all the dots but is an immersive view of a decision that haunts its protagonist with deep regret.
 Paris is Us is available on Netflix right now.
-Go stream it!
+Stream it!

 14. Ad Astra

-Ad Astra is as much about the void we create in our personal lives as it’s about space travel; we are more honest with complete strangers than we are with ourselves and the ones we love.
+Ad Astra is as much about the void we create in our personal lives as it’s about space travel; we are more honest with strangers than we are with ourselves and the ones we love.
 Gray’s film is a stealthy, beautiful, evocative take on mental health.

 13. Avengers: Endgame